vsoch/zenodo-ml/README.md

-# Zenodo ML:
+# Zenodo ML

-This is a part of the Dinosaur Dataset series.
+This is a part of the [Dinosaur Dataset](https://vsoch.github.io/datasets) series.
 I'll parse a dataset for you to use, show you how to use it, and you can do awesome research with it.
 Instructions for use are below, and see the section on Questions if you are looking for ideas of what to do with it.